kensho-pilkey/CDC/README.md

+Note: This project was selected First Place Winner of the Health Sciences Track at Carolina Data Challenge 2024.

 # Carolina Data Challenge 2024 - Health Sciences Track

 ## Team: Analysis on Influenza, Pneumonia, and COVID Trends & Travel